Head Cross Country/Track and Field Coach

 The University of South Dakota ’06

-Overall, Belling had individuals qualify for the national meets in five individual events.
-He had 10 All-GPAC selections and one NAIA Scholar-Athlete.
-In seven seasons at Dakota Wesleyan, Belling has coached three All-Americans, 55 NAIA national meet qualifiers, 64 All-GPAC Selections, 20 NAIA Scholar-Athletes and three GPAC Athletes-of-the-Week.
+In seven seasons at Dakota Wesleyan, Belling has coached seven All-Americans, 57 NAIA national meet qualifiers, 65 All-GPAC Selections, 20 NAIA Scholar-Athletes and four GPAC Athletes-of-the-Week.

 Belling came to DWU after three seasons as the track and field graduate assistant coach at the University of South Dakota.
 He worked with the sprinters and was part of the Coyote outdoor squad that finished fourth in the nation, the second-best outdoor finish in school history.

 Belling, an Omaha, Neb., native, was a three-time NCAA All-American sprinter at USD and a member of NCC Championship teams.
 He was a member of the 4×400-meter relay squad that finished sixth at the 2002 NCAA Division II Outdoor National Championships.
 Belling was also a member of the 4×100-meter relay team that set a state record with a time of 40.80 in 2001-02.